openfaas/faas-netes/chart/openfaas/README.md

 ### 2) Install with helm

-These instructions are for Intel (normal computers), jump to the end of the document for ARM and Raspberry Pi.

 To use the chart, you will need to use Helm 3:

 Get it from arkade: